Calculate Reaction Energy Profile Using Nudged Elastic Band (NEB) method¶

 We demonstrate the above-mentioned steps involved in the creation and execution of an NEB-based reaction energy profile computation on H3 molecules using the Quantum ESPRESSO simulation engine in the following animation.

 Here, we have made use of the constrained interpolated set containing 3 intermediate images generated manually in a separate tutorial.
 It can be deduced from the final result for the energy reaction profile that the size of the activation barrier in this case is of 0.2 eV.
 This result is in good agreement with those published in the literature for the same collinear proton transfer chemical reaction (see for example page 26 in Ref.
 2).

 NEB with Automatically Generated Images¶

 We can repeat the same reaction profile calculation for H3 molecules as above, but this time taking advantage of the Quantum ESPRESSO feature for the automatic generation of intermediate images mentioned previously.
 This effectively makes it redundant to import manually an interpolated set, such as was done in the previous video.

-This feature can be enabled by selecting an appropriate number of intermediate images to be generated under the "Important Settings" Tab of the Workflow Designer Interface, as demonstrated in the animation where we select to generate a total of 5 intermediate images.
+This feature can be enabled by selecting an appropriate number of intermediate images to be generated under the "Important Settings" Tab of the Workflow Designer Interface, as demonstrated in the following animation, where we select to generate a total of 5 intermediate images.
 In this case, only the initial and final images need to be imported manually into Job Designer.